This post may contain affiliate links.

 All About Spelling is my favorite spelling curriculum.
 This rules based approach breaks spelling concepts down into bite size pieces, making it easier for my kids to memorize the rules and patterns.
 I’ll be honest, I wasn’t even aware of some of these rules.
 I am generally a decent speller (although now I’m almost guaranteed to make a spelling error in this post), but learned through strict memorization of patterns.
 I couldn’t teach the rules because I didn’t know the rules.

-Setting up All About Spelling can feel a little overwhelming when the materials arrive at your house.
+It can feel overwhelming trying to set up All About Spelling for the very first time.
 We are now on level 4 and I promise it is easy.
 In 30 minutes or so, you can get everything ready to teach spelling for the next few months.
 The best part is that once the supplies are in place, there is NO additional prep until the next level!

 How to Set Up All About Spelling

 All About Spelling sells a review box, but I like this one from Amazon.
 We have used them (one per kiddo) for 2 years now and they still looks brand new.
 The cards fit perfectly.

 If you are setting up Level 1 – Place all of the tabbed dividers in the box in this order:

 - Key Cards Review

 - Key Cards Mastered

 - Word Cards Mastered